LinkedMonkeys/registration-reservation-system/README.md

-# capstone-registration-system-repo
+# Registration reservation system
-This repository will be the collective work of the senior computer science developers from Ouachita Baptist University.
-The objective of this project is to produce a new registration platform for signup meetings between professor and student, as opposed to paper documentation.
+This project is the collective work of the senior Computer Science developers from Ouachita Baptist University.
+The objective of this project is to produce a registration reservation platform for meetings between professor and student, as opposed to signing up on paper.

 # Environment Setup

-After cloning the repo, there are some prerequisites that must be installed.
+After cloning the repo, some prerequisites that must be installed.
 1. Install [node.js](https://nodejs.org/en/download/package-manager).
 2. Install [SQLite](https://www.sqlite.org/download.html)
 3. Install several node package dependencies